sahreal/kReservations/README.md

 # kReservations

-A Full Stack Reservations Application
+A Full Stack Reservation Application

+*Good things come to those who reserve it ahead of time!*

-A single page app to help users book reservations at their favorite restaurant during half hour slots between the hours of 6pm-10pm for the week of July 24th - July 31st.
+kReservations is a single page sample app to help users book reservations at their favorite restaurant during half hour slots between the hours of 6pm-10pm for the week of July 24th - July 31st.

 # Getting started: